Azure/azure-powershell/documentation/migration-guides/Az.1.0.0-migration-guide.md

 ## General breaking changes
 ### Cmdlet Noun Prefix Changes
 In AzureRM, cmdlets used either 'AzureRM' or 'Azure' as a noun prefix.
-Az simplifies and normalizes cmndlet names, so that all cmdlets use 'Az' as their cmdlet noun prefix.
+Az simplifies and normalizes cmdlet names, so that all cmdlets use 'Az' as their cmdlet noun prefix.
 For example:
 ```powershell
 Get-AzureRmVM